citp/privacy-policy-historical/t/tr/tra/trainpetdog.com.md

 Sincerely,

-(Nancy Richards)

  **Notification of Changes to Privacy Policy**

-The privacy policy was changed on the 16th of July, 2005.
+The privacy policy was changed on the 15th of October, 2009.